aprbw/traffic_prediction/README.md

 * NYC taxi and bike (and other similar datsets, like uber), are not included, because they tend to be represented as a grid, not a graph.

+* Predicting human mobility, either indoors, or through checking-in in Point of Interest (POI), or through a transport network.

+* Predicting trajectory.

-* Predicting the movement of individual cars through sensors for the purpose of self-driving car
+* Predicting the movement of individual cars through sensors for the purpose of self-driving car.

-* Traffic data imputations
+* Traffic data imputations.

-* Traffic anomaly detections
+* Traffic anomaly detections.

 The papers are haphazardly selected.